hugoev/hugoev/README.md

 # 👋 Hi there!
 I'm Hugo

-I'm a Computer Science student at the University of Texas at San Antonio, with a passion for software engineering.
+I'm a Computer Science student at the University of Texas at San Antonio, with a passion for iOS development and software engineering.
 I'm focused on building software solutions that empower businesses through technology and help drive innovation.

 ## 🐾 About Me
 - **University:** University of Texas at San Antonio